 No Going Back

-Paul's assessment, of the national temperament of the Cretan people, may seem harsh.
+Paul's assessment of the national temperament of the Cretan people may seem harsh.
 But He merely agreed with a Cretan philosopher, based on his own experience of preaching on the Island.
-So when people received the gospel and were converted: God's truth overcame the lies and produced people who told the truth; God's goodness defeated evil and produced people who were kind to others; and God's energy motivated lazy people so that they started to live productively for Christ.
-However, having been raised in an evil society, old habits remained.
+When people received the gospel and were converted – they gladly believed God's truth, rejected lies and told the truth and became people who were kind to others.
+And God's energy motivated lazy people so that they started to live productively for Christ (Titus 2:11-14).
+However, having been raised in an evil society, the new believers found that old habits remained.

-Although many believers hope their pastors will just encourage them, Paul says in 2 Timothy 3:16-17: "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work."
+Although many believers hope their pastors will just encourage them, Paul commands that church members should be taught, trained, rebuked and corrected (2 Timothy 3:16-17).
 Christian ministry which focuses on 'teaching' and 'training', while minimising 'correcting' and 'rebuking' will miss God's intended purpose.
 Such teaching encourages syncretism (the merging of Christian faith with old ways of living) and will produce a sterile church, unable to reproduce gospel hearted believers, however popular it may seem to be today.
-So pray for church leaders: ask the Lord to give them courageous hearts, daring to preach the truth in the face of error, willing to rebuke the rebellious, correct the confused, as well as teach and train those who are hungry to know God's will.
+So, pray for church leaders: ask the Lord to give them courageous hearts, daring to preach the truth in the face of error, willing to rebuke the rebellious, correct the confused, as well as teach and train those who are hungry to know God's will.